Humanizr/Humanizer/readme.md

 ### Specify Languages (Optional)

-New in Humanizer 2.0 is the option to choose which localization packages you wish to use.
 You choose which packages based on what NuGet package(s) you install.
 By default, the main `Humanizer` 2.0 package installs all supported languages exactly like it does in 1.x.
 If you're not sure, then just use the main `Humanizer` package.

 Here are the options: